SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

 ![Model Training visualization](https://raw.githubusercontent.com/SimonAndro/predict-centigrade-given-fahrenheit/main/mae_4_predicted_actual.png){: .mx-auto.d-block :}

-The results in the plot above show that the model has been able to learn the temperature conversion formular to some extent, the model is able to predict centigrade values with an average absolute error of about 45 degrees centigrade.
+The results in the plot above show that the model has been able to learn the temperature conversion formular to some extent, the model is able to predict centigrade values with an average absolute error of about 4.2 degrees centigrade.

 ### Improvement
-Exposing the model to more data values and adjusting the number of layers and input units can help to improve on how well the model performs in predicting the values of the temperature conversion formular
+Exposing the model to more data values and adjusting the number of layers and input units can help to improve on how well the model performs in predicting the values of the temperature conversion formular.
+Normalizing the temperature values before feeding them into the model could be another way of improving the performance.